EOL/publishing/doc/api.md

     chmod 600 api.token

-There is [documentation on using the API from various platforms](api-access.md) (shell, python, etc.).
+Services can be used whenever an HTTPS client is available, e.g. from a web browser, using a command line tool such as `curl` or `wget`, or a library such as `requests` in python.
+See [the documentation on using the API from various platforms](api-access.md) for a few examples.

 ## The `cypher` service